Lego Technic: NASA Mars Rover Perseverance

 NASA Mars Rover Perseverance (set number: 42158) was released on 1 June 2023.
 The set consists of 1132 pieces.
 Luke Cragin, Designer at the LEGO Group said, “Working on this model has been both challenging and exciting” and continued, “I’ve always felt passionate about space design process let me explore my interest as I recreated the incredible engineering developed by the pioneering team at NASA.
 We hope the model's features and functions will help introduce young space lovers to the world of engineering and encourage them to reach for the stars in the future.”

 Yamaha MT10SP

 Yamaha MT10SP (set number: 42159) was released on 1 August 2023.
 The set consists of 1478 pieces.

 Theme park attractions

 In 2012, a Lego Technic themed land was introduced to Legoland Malaysia Resort.
-The Technic-themed area includes some of the fastest attractions in the park are Aquazone Wave Racers, The Great LEGO Race, LEGO Academy, LEGO Mindstorms and Technic Twister.
+The Technic-themed area includes some of the fastest attractions in the park, such as Aquazone Wave Racers, The Great LEGO Race, LEGO Academy, LEGO Mindstorms and Technic Twister.

 Promotions and collaborations

 The McLaren Senna GTR was featured as a promotional car in Asphalt Legends Unite during the Electric Season update in September 2021.
 The car was obtainable in the game until December 2023.

 In April 2025, Gameloft announced their collaboration with LEGO to feature the Technic cars in Asphalt Legends Unite featuring the Chevrolet Corvette Stingray followed up by the Aston Martin Valkyrie, Ferrari FXX K and Lamborghini Revuelto.
+In 2026, the collaboration was extended with two new cars; the Bugatti Chiron Pur Sport and BMW M4 GT3 Evo.